Radon - Topic Overview

 If tests find a high level of radon, you'll need to reduce it.
 There are two parts to this:

-These may include using fans, blowers, and suction devices to balance the air exchange in crawl spaces, basements, and other areas.
+Venting radon out of the building.
+Once the radon is prevented from entering the building, venting can be done to reduce the level of radon.
+These may include using fans, blowers, and suction devices to remove radon in the air in crawl spaces, basements, and other areas.

 Use an EPA-qualified contractor with proper training in radon reduction to help with this work.

 After radon reduction or prevention procedures are done, the home or building should be retested.
 You may need to retest more than once.
 It is usually safe to live in the home or building while the radon is being vented, but you may want to confirm this with your local EPA office.